Skip to main content

 In 1975, Culleoka occupied a new high school building and the two-story structure that had educated the children of the community since 1921 was razed.
 When the cornerstone was removed, Mary Graham, who as a child was present to place the contents in the vault, was also present to help remove them.

-In the early 1990's an eight room middle school building was completed on the 12 acre campus and later a 12 room elementary wing was completed in 1997.
+In the early 1990's an eight-room middle school building was completed on the 12 acre campus and later a 12 room elementary wing was completed in 1997.

 In 1997, Mary Ruth Campbell was appointed principal of the unit school and Penny Waters and Kenneth Harris were named assistant principals.
 When Campbell was selected Instructor of Secondary Education for the county in May 1998, Dan Long, assistant principal at Central was named to the Culleoka position.
 Waters returned to the classroom in August 1999 and Mary Kennedy Brown took over the position of assistant principal.
 Long left the school early in the 1999 school year and Jeff Quirk took over the position of principal at Culleoka.
-Mr. Quirk retired from Maury County Public Schools in 2015 after 29 years of service and was replaced as principal by Penny Love.

 The latest addition to the school was completed in 2006.
 This addition included a new music room, agriculture classroom and shop, auditorium, cafeteria, practice gym and two new science labs as well as several classrooms and a new main office.
 The school now has close to 200,000 square feet which serves to educate almost 1,000 students.